-Cleaning your environment is an essential aspect of a complete scabies cure.
+Keeping a clean environment is an essential component of your scabies cure.

-While getting rid of the mites in your skin is challenging enough, what can be even more of a problem is avoiding re infestation.
+While getting rid of the mites in your skin is challenging enough, it can be even more challenging trying to avoid re-infestation.

 But that is far from the truth.

 People have been cured, some very quickly, with these medications for decades.

 Why these poor people can’t seem to shake their infestation comes down to two simple factors:

 1) They aren’t using the medications correctly.
 (I’ve already covered that in?this post.)

 2) They aren’t doing a good enough job of keeping their environment clean.

 An unclean environment = a constant risk for re-infestation.

 You don’t want to fall into the same miserable trap as the hopeless people I mentioned before.
 So let’s go over some tips that will help you to out in your quest for cleanliness.